brevzin/cpp_proposals/2287_designated_base/designated-base.md

 Extend [dcl.init.aggr]{.sref}/3.1:

 ::: bq
-[3.1]{.pnum} If the initializer list is a _designated-initializer-list_, the aggregate shall be of class type, the _identifier_ in each designator shall name a direct non-static data member of the class, [the _class-or-decltype_ in each designator shall name a direct base class of the class,]{.addu} and the explicitly initialized elements of the aggregate are the elements that are, or contain, those members.
+[3.1]{.pnum} If the initializer list is a _designated-initializer-list_, the aggregate shall be of class type, the _identifier_ in each designator shall name a [direct]{.rm} non-static data member of the class, [the _class-or-decltype_ in each designator shall name a base class of the class,]{.addu} and the explicitly initialized elements of the aggregate are the elements that are, or contain, those members.
+[If any _identifier_ in a designator names a (direct or indirect) non-static data member of a base class that is either named by a _class-or-decltype_ in a different designator or that is not an aggregate, the initialization is ill-formed.]{.addu}
 :::

 Extend [dcl.init.list]{.sref}/3.1:

 ::: bq
 [3.1]{.pnum} If the _braced-init-list_ contains a _designated-initializer-list_, `T` shall be an aggregate class.
-The ordered [*class-or-decltype*s and]{.addu} *identifier*s in the designators of the *designated-initializer-list* shall form a subsequence of the ordered [direct base classes of `T` and]{.addu} *identifier*s in the direct non-static data members of `T`.
+The ordered [*class-or-decltype*s and]{.addu} *identifier*s in the designators of the *designated-initializer-list* shall form a subsequence of the ordered [base classes of `T` and]{.addu} *identifier*s in the [direct]{.rm} non-static data members of `T`.
 Aggregate initialization is performed ([dcl.init.aggr]).
 [*Example 2*:
 ```diff